sabob/kudu/README.md

             return that;
         }

         return homeCtrl;
     });
 ```

-In the home controller above, the onInit function is implemented. onInit receives an _options_ object and must return the view.
+In the home controller above, we return an object that contains an _onInit_ method. _onInit_ receives an _options_ object and must return the view.

 In Kudu, views are Ractive instances, consisting of an HTML template and data.
 Ractive binds the HTML template and data to form the view.